 Years of Experience

-Respondents who have been working for five to nine years tend to make $97K.
-The largest slice of the Genie Industries workforce (38 percent) has been working for one to four years and earns around $62K per year.
+For those with five to nine years of experience, average earnings amount to $97K annually.
+The largest slice of the Genie Industries workforce (60 percent) has been working for one to four years and earns, on average, around $62K per year.

-Residents of Redmond pick up paychecks that are higher than any other city — the median salary is $95K annually; other top-paying cities include Moses Lake ($85K) and Seattle (around $67K).
+Residents of Redmond, Wash. pick up paychecks that are higher than any other city — the median salary is $95K annually; other top-paying cities include Moses Lake, Wash. (about $67K) and Seattle, Wash. ($64K).

 Certifications and Degrees